Morning Glory (Oasis song)

-"Morning Glory" is a song by the English rock band Oasis, written by Noel Gallagher and released on the band's second album (What's the Story) Morning Glory? in September 1995.
+"Morning Glory" is a song by the English rock band Oasis, written by Noel Gallagher and included on the band's second album, (What's the Story) Morning Glory?, in September 1995.
 It was given a commercial single release only in Australia, New Zealand, and Japan, and it was also a radio single in the United States and Canada.
-In North America, it was the first song of the album to receive significant airplay, although primarily at alternative rock radio stations, as "Some Might Say" and "Roll with It" had not achieved as such.
+In North America, it was the first song of the album to receive significant play on modern rock radio stations, which "Some Might Say" and "Roll with It" had not achieved.

 Content

 Lyrics and themes

-"Morning Glory" contains lyrical references to the drug cocaine and to the Beatles, and references the title of its parent album in the chorus.
+Critics have long noted the song’s overt drug imagery (e.g., “chained to the mirror and the razor blade”) and its nod to the Beatles’ “Tomorrow Never Knows.”
+The full line in its parent album's name is present in the chorus' lyrics.

 Musical style

-Kenneth Partridge proclaimed the riff that opens "Morning Glory" to be "strikingly similar" to that of "The One I Love" by American rock band R.E.M.
+Kenneth Partridge said of the riff that opens "Morning Glory" that it is "strikingly similar" to that of "The One I Love" by American rock band R.E.M.

 Music video

-The song's accompanying video is directed by Jake Scott.
-The band is performing in an industrial apartment, suggested by the opening shots of the video to be the Balfron Tower (not to be mistaken with Trellick Tower), as the building's tenants (including a man with a baby, a young boy, an old man and a female cyclist, an elderly woman with a hair dryer, a middle-aged woman in a house coat, a mafia boss and two bodyguards, an Indian couple, a drug addict, another elderly woman, and young woman and her mother) take offence to the loud noise of the band's playing and come up to knock on the door and look in the mail slot.
+The song's accompanying video was directed by Jake Scott.
+Its opening exterior shots feature Balfron Tower in Poplar, East London, intercut with scenes of the band performing in a small flat while residents noisily protest outside.
 The video concludes with all the tenants gathering around the door, beating on it and yelling, just as the band finishes playing and packs up their instruments.